 Furthermore, walking allows you to discover a place gently and freely and very often far from the crowds.
 And since during a round the world trip you have time to embark on this kind of adventure, it would be silly not to give it a try :)

 But we realize that starting the first time on a hike of several days with all your stuff on your back can be a little scary.
 So we have prepared a complete article on how to prepare an autonomous trek during your round the world trip.
-Otherwise you can also take a look at the equipment we took with us when we crossed Switzerland on foot... it's very similar.
+Otherwise you can also take a look at our gear when we hiked across Switzerland... it's very similar.

 Learn a new language while traveling